yusaira-khan/banglify-server/README.md

-# Anglify!
+# Banglify!
-A chrome extension that can transilerate languages to the latin script.
+A chrome extension that can transilerate Bangla script to the latin script.

-Currently only supports transliterating from Bangla.